What have budget trends been over the short and long term?

 Federal budget deficits are largely driven by external events—war, recession—in the near term and by demography in the long run.
 When events conspire to drive revenues above the trend, tax cuts usually bring them down with alacrity.

 The budget deficit has been on a roller coaster in recent years because of the Great Recession and the subsequent recovery.
 (The federal budget deficit measures the amount by which total government outlays exceed total revenues in a given year.)
-In 2007, prior to the recession, the deficit had fallen to 1.1 percent of gross domestic product (GDP) despite the Afghan and Iraq wars and significant tax cuts earlier in the decade.
+In 2007, before the recession, the deficit had fallen to 1.1 percent of gross domestic product (GDP) despite the Afghan and Iraq wars and significant tax cuts earlier in the decade.
 Then the recession hit and the deficit soared to 9.8 percent of GDP by 2009, as tax revenues fell, automatic safety net programs kicked in, and hundreds of additional billions were spent to stimulate the economy.
-But the economic recovery and subsequent economic expansion quickly lowered the deficit again; by 2015 it was 2.5 percent of GDP.
-The downward trend came to a halt in 2016 when the deficit jumped to 3.2 percent of GDP.
-Under current law it is expected to continue to rise erratically to 4.6 percent by 2026.
+But the economic recovery and subsequent economic expansion quickly lowered the deficit again.
+By 2015 it was 2.4 percent of GDP.

 Office of Management and Budget.
 Historical Tables.